keithmburu/courses/README.md

+This is a repository of course material I have developed (without solutions).
+Material for some courses is more complete than others.

-Assignments can be exported to PDF with equations and figures with [Typora](http://typora.io).
+Assignments can be exported to PDF with equations and figures with the [Typora](http://typora.io) editor.